-The USA’s M109 self-propelled 155mm howitzers were first introduced in 1962, as a form of armored mobile artillery that could stand up to the massed fire tactics of Soviet heavy artillery and rockets.
-They and their companion M992 Armored Ammunition Resupply Vehicles have been rebuilt and upgraded several times, most recently via the M109A6 Paladin upgrade.
+The USA’s 155mm M109 self-propelled howitzers (SPH) were first introduced in 1962, as a form of armored mobile artillery that could stand up to the massed fire tactics of Soviet heavy artillery and rockets.
+They and their companion M992 Armored Ammunition Resupply Vehicles (AARV) have been rebuilt and upgraded several times, most recently via the M109A6 Paladin upgrade.

 In the meantime, the Army has re-learned a few home truths.
-Artillery arrives in seconds rather than minutes or hours, is never unavailable due to bad weather, and delivers a possible volume of explosive destruction that would otherwise require bombers and precision weapons worth hundreds of millions of dollars.
+Artillery arrives in seconds rather than minutes or hours, is never unavailable due to bad weather, and cheaply delivers a volume of explosive destruction that would otherwise require hundreds of millions of dollars worth of bombers and precision weapons.
 Most combat casualties in the gunpowder age have come from artillery fire, and the US Army will need its mobile fleet for some time to come.
 So, too, will the many countries that have bought the M109 and still use it, unless BAE wishes to cede that market to South Korea’s modern K9/K10 system, or new concept candidates like the KMW/GDLS DONAR.
 What to do?
-Enter the program.
+Enter the Paladin PIM program.

 M109 Limitations & the M109A6 Paladin

-While the M109 was technically mobile, in practice, it was only semi-mobile.
-The need to string wires to connect the howitzers in the battery meant that communications wire had to be physically strung between the howitzers and the fire-control center.
+While the M109 was technically mobile, in practice it was only semi-mobile.
+The need to string communications wire in order to physically connect the battery’s howitzers and their fire-control center fixed the vehicles in position.
 Surveyors were used to calculate the battery’s location as part of this process, and the entire emplacement and readying procedure could easily take 15-20 minutes.
-So, too, could the process of taking all this down so the battery could move to another location.
-It didn’t take a genius to figure out that in a serious conflict involving tools like attack helicopters, massed artillery and rocket fire, and nifty toys like artillery-locating radars that backtrack the paths of incoming shells, that amount of time outside the vehicle was going to get a lot of people killed.
+So, too, could the process of taking this setup down so the battery could move to another location.
+It didn’t take a genius to figure out that spending so much time outside of any protective armor was going to get a lot of people killed in any serious conflict involving tools like attack helicopters, massed artillery and rocket fire, and nifty toys like artillery-locating radars that backtrack the origin point of incoming shells.

 The M109A6 Paladin addressed these issues via computerization and communications upgrades.
-Secure SINCGARS radios replaced the wires, while inertial navigation systems and sensors attached to the gun automatically tell the crew where they are and where their shells are likely to land.
+Secure SINCGARS radios replaced the wires.
+Inertial navigation systems and sensors attached to the gun automatically tell the crew where they are, and where their shells are likely to land.
+Finally, automatic gun-laying translates the fire co-ordinates to a specific gun position.
 No aiming circles.
 No surveyed fire points.
 No wire lines.
-Just move into the assigned position area somewhere, calculate data, receive orders from the platoon operations center, use FBCB2 (aka “Blue Force Tracker”) to verify the location of “friendlies,” and use the automatic fire control system to send the shell on its way.
-Then move immediately, receive another target, lay and fire again, using the PDFCS (Paladin Digital Fire Control System).
+Just move into the assigned position area somewhere, calculate data, receive orders from the platoon operations center, use FBCB2 (aka “Blue Force Tracker”) to verify the location of “friendlies,” use the automatic PDFCS (Paladin Digital Fire Control System) to aim the gun and send the shell on its way.
+Once the fire mission is over, the vehicle can move off, receive another target, then quickly lay and fire again.

 Improved armor added even more protection to the new system, and an upgraded engine and transmission made the M109A6 speedier.
 On-board prognostics and diagnostics were installed to improve the vehicles’ readiness and maintainability.
-Finally, more shells were made available, as ammunition stowage was made safer, and the load was increased from 36 rounds to 39 rounds of 155mm shells.
+Finally, ammunition stowage was made safer, and the load was increased from 36 rounds to 39 rounds of 155mm shells.
 Some of which can be M982 Excalibur GPS-guided shells.

 Adam Zarfoss, BAE Systems’ director of artillery programs:

-The M109A6 Paladin Integrated Management Program is designed to maintain this fleet, and upgrade some Paladin systems to the latest configuration.
-The initial goal was 600 M109/M992 vehicle sets, but that has been lowered slightly to 580.
+The Paladin Integrated Management Program is designed to handle America’s future needs in the absence of Crusader and NLOS-C, and close some of the M109A6’s technological gaps.
+The initial goal was 600 M109A7 / M992A3 vehicle sets, but that has been lowered slightly to 558.

-BAE Systems and the U.S. Army have signed a memorandum of understanding that will establish a Public-Private Partnership (P3) to develop and sustain the Army’s M109A6 vehicles throughout their lifecycle.
-The establishment of a P3 will capitalize on the strengths and capabilities of each organization to ensure the cost-effective and on-time reset of the current fleet of M109A6 Paladin self-propelled howitzers and M992A2 Field Artillery Ammunition Supply Vehicles (FAASV), as well as the planned production of the M109A6/M992A2 Paladin Integrated Management (PIM) systems.
+BAE Systems and the U.S. Army have signed a 2007 memorandum of understanding (MoU), establishing a Public-Private Partnership (P3) to develop and sustain the Army’s M109A6 vehicles throughout their life cycle.
+The establishment of a P3 will capitalize on the strengths and capabilities of each organization to ensure the cost-effective and on-time reset of the current fleet of M109A6 Paladin self-propelled howitzers (SPHs) and M992A2 Field Artillery Ammunition Supply Vehicles (FAASV), as well as the planned production of the M109A7/M992A3 Paladin Integrated Management (PIM) systems.

 Parties to the memorandum signing include BAE Systems leaders, US Army TACOM (Tank, automotive & Armaments COMmand), The Army’s PEO-GCS (Program Executive Office for Ground Combat Systems), the Army’s PKM-HBCT (Project Manager – Heavy Brigade Combat Team), and the Anniston Army Depot in Alabama.
-The memorandum was signed during the AUSA 2007 conference in Washington, D.C.
+The MoU was signed during the AUSA 2007 conference in Washington, DC.